solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 # Reading from a stream

 By now, we have gone into quite some details when it comes to writing your data to a Kinesis stream.
 How about making use of that data, aka reading it from the stream?
 Once again, this is not going to be a short read.
-But I hope you enjoy it nevertheless 🙂 So, if you are ready, let’s take a deep breath and dive in!
+But I hope you enjoy it nevertheless 🙂 Now, if you are ready, let’s take a deep breath and dive in!

 ## All these consumers